 “… the breath of fresh air and sense of humour of the Finnish Meta4 quartet…”

-Meta4 performs regularly in key music capitals and concert halls around the world including Wiener Konzerthaus, Wigmore Hall and King’s Place in London, Auditorio Nacional in Madrid, Cité de la Musique in Paris and Stockholms Konserthus, and has recently also toured in Australia.
-Meta4 served as the quartet-in-residence at the Kuhmo Chamber Music Festival from 2008-2016.
+Meta4 performs regularly in key music capitals and concert halls around the world including Wiener Konzerthaus, Wigmore Hall and King’s Place in London, Auditorio Nacional in Madrid, Cité de la Musique in Paris and Stockholms Konserthus, and has also toured in Australia.
+The ensemble will serve as principal guest conductor of the Jyväskylä Symphony Orchestra from 2022 to 2024.
+Furthermore, Meta4 served as the Artistic Director of Oulunsalo Music Festival between 2008 and 2011 and was the quartet-in-residence at the Kuhmo Chamber Music Festival from 2008-2017.
+In recent seasons, Meta4 has impressed audiences and music critics alike in Kaija Saariaho’s chamber opera Only the Sound Remains at the Finnish National Opera, Opéra de Paris, Teatro Real Madrid and Lincoln Center.

 The members of Meta4 play distinguished instruments, which include a Stradivarius, kindly on loan from the Finnish Cultural Foundation, a Carlo Bergonzi violin, kindly on loan from Signe and Ane Gyllenberg’s Foundation and a cello made by Lorenzo Storioni in Cremona in 1780.